1967 Oregon State Beavers football team: USC

 On the Trojans' first play from scrimmage, Simpson quickly showed he was worthy of Heisman consideration, rushing for 40 yards around left end.
 However, the Trojans were forced to settle for a 36-yard field goal attempt, which sailed wide right.
 The Trojans did not get any closer to the Beaver end zone for the rest of the game.
 By the end of the first quarter, Simpson had already rushed for 87 yards.
 Early in the second quarter, the Juice finally broke loose.
 He shook off a tackler at the Trojan 37 and steamed upfield with four blockers to lead him.
 He only had one man to beat, Mark Waletich.
 Simpson slowed down in an attempt to allow his blockers to make a play on Waletich.
 Waletich stayed in front of Simpson long enough and out of nowhere, Jess Lewis closed on Simpson, eventually dragging O.J. down from behind at the Beaver 32.
 USC would get eight yards on the next three plays.
 Rather than attempt a 41-yard field goal, the Trojans went for it, but Ron Boley tackled the Trojans' quarterback, Steve Sogge, for no gain.
-Later in the second quarter, Oregon State's Skip Vanderbundt came up with a Southern California fumble at the Trojan 47.
+Later in the second quarter, Oregon State's Skip Vanderbundt came up with a USC fumble at the Trojan 47.
 Over the next eight plays, the Beavers rushed for 34 yards all on running plays by Bill Enyart, Steve Preece, and Billy Main.
 On fourth-and-three at the Trojan 14, Mike Haggard's 30 yarder split the uprights for a 3–0 lead with 5:02 left.
 After holding USC to a three-and-out, Oregon State's Bob Mayes ran 25-yards on a reverse.
 However, Haggard's second attempt from 28 yards sailed wide right, and the half ended with a 3–0 Oregon State lead.